 The Arts Council’s role in film is distinct and is central to the provision of a national infrastructure for film culture in Ireland.
 Our focus is on supporting film artists and on providing for and developing audiences for cultural cinema.

-The Arts Council supports film-makers at all stages of their careers, although your track record will form an important part of your application.
+The Arts Council supports film artists at all stages of their careers, although your track record will form an important part of your application.

 The Arts Council provides for and develops audiences for cultural cinema on a national basis through our funding of a range of film programming organisations:

-- Funding to the Irish Film Institute supports its exhibition, preservation and education programmes which deliver to audiences of all ages and backgrounds around the country: from its cinemas in Dublin with their curated first run cinema programmes and their special seasons, festivals and events; to its schools programmes and its archive film screenings and cinema development initiatives throughout the country.
+- Funding to the Irish Film Institute supports its exhibition, preservation and education programmes which deliver to audiences of all ages and backgrounds around the country: from its cinemas in Dublin with special seasons, festivals and events, schools programmes and its archive film screenings and cinema development initiatives throughout the country.

-The Arts Council also provides support to film artists through our funding for a range of film organisations.
-The film resource centres,
+The Arts Council provides direct support to film artists through film awards and schemes.

 The Film Bursary Award emphasises the value and benefit to an artist's development that is derived from an extended process of engagement with their practice.
 The award provides artists with the time and resources to think, research, reflect and engage with their arts practice.
 The Bursary Award does not support production proposals.